bassgs3000/lunch/README.md

 Credits
 -------
-Awesome programmer that came up with a lot of the complicated code (and rspec)
+Awesome programmer that brought in a lot of the complicated code (and rspec)
 > Errin Larsen

 Awesome Logo and domain name